 Being careful and thorough is important, but when does this become “too picky”?
 When these criticisms cannot be backed up.
-When I criticise another translator’s work, I want to be sure the Project Manager or client concerned understands why.
+When I criticise another translator’s work, I want to be sure the project manager or client concerned understands why.
 I include examples of errors made and the corrections necessary.
 I also try to offer some form of explanation and am careful to consider and mention other circumstances that may have affected the translator’s performance – everything from inexperience in that subject matter to the complexity of the text itself.
 Above all, I think it is important to be fair to our fellow translators.
-We should not unjustly criticise in an attempt to gain more work: as Sasha’s statement confirms – a too critical proofreader will only damage their own reputation.
+We should not unjustly criticise in an attempt to gain more work: as my friend’s statement confirms – a too critical proofreader will only damage their own reputation.
 Similarly, we should praise the work of a good translator.
 This is not only the morally right and fair thing to do, but it offers a positive service to your client and shows that you are both fair and honest.
 Most clients prefer to work with people that are fair and honest.

 If you receive a translation that is of good quality you should still check it thoroughly unless otherwise instructed by your client.
 Do not just hand it back unchanged and provide a vague estimate of how long it would have taken you to do the job had you actually done it.
 Yes, it may sound like an absurd thing to do, probably to anyone reading this blog.
 Believe me, however, that it does happen.
 I have re-examined my proofread translations before only to find they have been returned with no changes.
 This makes me a little suspicious, and lo-and-behold, I found a glaring typo or redundant word that, whilst not instantly obvious to the original translator (hence the need for proofreaders in the first place), it should have been very obvious to any diligent proofreader.
 Always be thorough.
 If you aren’t thorough, an end-client may complain, and you may lose that end-client or severely damage your relationship with that contracting agency.